Marine Habitat Protection

 To accomplish this mission, we use a variety of regulatory and non-regulatory tools.
 You can explore these tools by visiting some of our programs.

 A typical tidal wetland is the salt marsh which occurs in the near shore areas all around Long Island, the lower Hudson River, and along the entire Atlantic coast of the United States.
 These areas are dominated by grasses and other marsh plants which are adapted to the rise and fall of the tide and the salty water it brings.
 The blades of marsh grass provide a hiding place for small fish and other animals as well as becoming part of the food chain when they decay.
-The statutory definition of a tidal wetland can be found in New York's Environmental Conservation Law, Article 25, (§ 25-0103) entitled "Tidal Wetlands Act."
+The statutory definition of a tidal wetland can be found in New York's Environmental Conservation Law, Article 25, (§ 25-0103) entitled "Tidal Wetlands Act." (link leaves DEC's website).
+To find this law click on the link, click on ENV, find Article 25, then click on the appropriate law.

 An estuary is typically a bay, harbor, or sound where fresh water flowing from the land mixes with salt water from the ocean.
 What makes these areas so special is the abundance of nutrients and sunlight which feeds the marine food web.
 Usually these areas near shore are also protected from harsh wave action and provide a safe haven for juvenile fish and crabs, migrating ducks, and even the occasional sea turtle.
 An estuary contains many other habitats within it like tidal wetlands, mudflats, and eelgrass beds.